Phillips 66 (PSX) Shares Down Despite Recent Market Volatility

 Jefferies, on the other hand, stated in their research note that they expect to see PSX reach a price target of $105.
 The rating they have provided for PSX stocks is “Hold” according to the report published on October 19th, 2022.

-During the last 5 trading sessions, PSX rose by +5.44%, which changed the moving average for the period of 200-days by +11.85% in comparison to the 20-day moving average, which settled at $102.92.
-In addition, Phillips 66 saw 1.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PSX rose by +0.32%, which changed the moving average for the period of 200-days by +6.41% in comparison to the 20-day moving average, which settled at $103.53.
+In addition, Phillips 66 saw -0.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading